7 Awesome Sites to Download Chinese Songs

 If you’re interested, here’s a schedule of the radio shows featured on this site.

 Now that you have almost two dozen sites to stream and download music from, what are you waiting for?
-Start boosting your Chinese speaking and listening skills with some exciting Chinese tunes all for free.
+Start boosting your Chinese speaking and listening skills with the above Chinese song downloads.

 Good luck, and have fun!